Roosterfish

 Live Bait

-…is absolutely necessary if you want to do well on big roosterfish consistently.
-Be it what it may be, each type of bait has its way of being fished, and fish in different locations will have a preference for other bait depending on where they are located.
+…is necessary if you want to do well on big roosterfish consistently.
+Be it what it may be, each type of bait has its way of being fished, and fish in different locations will prefer other bait depending on where they are located.

 Casting Poppers